Saint Petka Church, Lakeshore

 Email: fr.markodimic@gmail.com

-Priest Marko Dimić was born in Pristina on June 14, 1996, to father Miodrag and mother Dušica.
-He finished elementary school in Gornji Matejevac near Niš, and in 2012, with the blessing of the then Canadian Bishop George, he enrolled in the Theological Seminary of St. Cyril and Methodius in Prizren, where he successfully graduated in 2017 as a second-generation student of the renewed Prizren Theological Seminary.
-He enrolled in the Orthodox Theological Faculty of St. Sava in Libertyville near Chicago with the blessing of the Canadian Bishop Dr. Mitrofan in 2017, and successfully graduated in 2021.
-He married Lana Dimić (née Pavličić) in November 2022.
-Then, on April 2, 2023, in the Church of St. Nicholas near Chicago, he was ordained to the holy order of deacon by Bishop Mitrofan of Canada.
-During that period, he took on the duties of dean of students at the Faculty of Theology in Libertyville, and on the feast of the Transfiguration of the Lord on August 19, 2023, at the Monastery of the Holy Transfiguration of the Lord in Milton, he was ordained to the holy order of presbyter.
-With the blessing of Bishop Mitrofan of Canada, Father Marko has been serving in the parish of St. Petka in Lakeshore, Ontario since September 1, 2023.
+Fr.
+Marko Dimic was born in Pristina on June 14, 1996, to father Miodrag and mother Dusica.
+He finished elementary school in Gornji Matejevac near Nis, and in 2012, with the blessing of the-then Bishop of Canada Georgije, he enrolled in the Theological Seminary of Sts.
+Cyril and Methodius in Prizren, where he successfully graduated in 2017 as a second-generation student of the renewed Prizren Theological Seminary.
+He enrolled in the Orthodox Theological Faculty of St. Sava in Libertyville near Chicago with the blessing of the Bishop of Canada Dr. Mitrofan in 2017, and successfully graduated in 2021.
+He married Lana Dimic (née Pavlicic) in November 2022.
+Then, on April 2, 2023, in the Saint Nicholas Church near Chicago, he was ordained to the holy order of deacon by Bishop Mitrofan.
+During that period, he took on the duties of Dean of Students at the Faculty of Theology in Libertyville, and on the feast of the Transfiguration of the Lord on August 19, 2023, at the Holy Transfiguration Monastery in Milton, he was ordained to the holy order of presbyter.
+With the blessing of Bishop Mitrofan, Fr.
+Marko has been serving in the parish of St. Petka in Lakeshore, Ontario since September 1, 2023.

-The following have served in this parish so far: Archpriest-stavrophor Miroljub Todorović, Archpriest-stavrophor Drago Knežević, and Priest Duško Marković.
+The following have served in this parish so far: Fr.
+Miroljub Todorovic, Fr.
+Drago Knezevic, Fr.
+Dusko Markovic and Fr.
+Marko Dimic.

 Consecration of the bell tower